jciccio/react-js-banner/README.md

 # Description

 Banner text component, style (font and background) can be customized using common css rules.
 By default the banner has a fade in and fade out animation of 1s.
+This can be used in two ways, banner can be shown for a specific amount of time using visibleTime prop, or can be handled manually by making the title text null or changing the string.

 # How it looks